Mesopotamia / Egypt (earliest); England (modern textile) · c. 4000 BCE–present (industrial revolution: 1760s)

 Perfect edge-to-edge tilingNo visible seam linesConsistent element spacingBalanced densityScale-independent repeat

-About Seamless Pattern Style
+About Seamless Pattern style

 Seamless pattern SVGs tile perfectly in every direction, creating infinite expanses of visual texture.
 Whether geometric tessellations, organic botanicals, or abstract motifs, these patterns are engineered to repeat without visible seams.
 Essential for textile design, wallpaper production, website backgrounds, and print-on-demand products.